 The Mediterranean state of Malta offers its citizens rare beauty and a distinctive cultural heritage.
 Located in the middle of the Mediterranean Sea, the humble archipelago has a history that dates as far back as 5,000 BC when the inhabitants of neighboring Sicily (Italy) crossed the waters to settle there.
 They built infrastructure unlike anywhere else, and these buildings still exist today as the oldest megalithic structures known to man.

-The country covers a mere 316 square kilometers and has a population of roughly 400,000.
+The country covers a mere 316 square kilometers and has a population of roughly half a million.
 Although its capital city, Valletta, is one of the world’s smallest, it is a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site.

 Despite its small geographic stature, Malta has developed an effective business infrastructure over the past 15 years, strategically positioning itself as an international business hub.
 Since the island nation joined the EU in 2004, its financial industry has experienced constant growth, offering a number of key advantages for businesspeople.
 From a tax perspective, Malta places one of the lowest tax burdens globally on its residents, with the system combining corporate taxation with favorable tax-credit incentives.